 Stratification of percent change in rates of Potentially Preventable Hospitalizations by age, sex, race/ethnicity, rural/urban designation, presence of comorbidities, geographic region, and health insurance coverage, and diabetes status.

-Objective 3: To describe trends of prescription drug (specifically, antihyperglycemic agents, antihyperlipidemic agents, antihypertensive agents, antiplatelet agents, and antidepressant/anxiolytic agents) usage among adults with diabetes in the United States from 2005-2016 by age, sex, race/ethnicity, rural/urban designation, presence of comorbidities, geographic region, and health insurance coverage.
+Objective 3: To describe trends of prescription drug (specifically, antihyperglycemic agents, antihyperlipidemic agents, antihypertensive agents, antiplatelet agents, and antidepressant/anxiolytic agents) usage among adults with diabetes in the United States from 2005-2016 by age, sex, race/ethnicity, , presence of comorbidities, geographic region, and health insurance coverage.

 Number of people with diabetes prescribed medications in drug classes listed above in the years 2008, 2011, 2014, and 2016.